jamesesguerra/vault/spring/spring start here/7 - Spring Boot and Spring MVC.md

 2. Write a controller with the action for the web page you created.
 Controllers are components of the web app that contain methods (also called actions) executed for a specific HTTP request.

 To create a controller, you add the `@Controller` annotation to a class.
-This is a stereotype annotation much like `@Service`.
+This is a stereotype annotation much like `@Service` that says the class is an MVC controller.
 You then use the `@RequestMapping` annotation to associate a method / action to an HTTP request path.
 You then return the name of the HTML file as a string.

 ```java
 @Controller